2006–07 Albanian Cup

 2006–07 Albanian Cup (Kupa e Shqipërisë) was the fifty-fifth season of Albania's annual cup competition.
 It began on August 27, 2006 with the First Preliminary Round and ended on May 16, 2007 with the Final match.
 The winners of the competition qualified for the 2007–08 first qualifying round of the UEFA Europa League.
-KF Tirana were the defending champions, having won their thirteen Albanian Cup last season.
+KF Tirana were the defending champions, having won their thirteenth Albanian Cup their previous season.
 The cup was won by Besa.

 The first two rounds were played in one-legged format, then other rounds were played in a two-legged format similar to those of European competitions.
 If the aggregated score was tied after both games, the team with the higher number of away goals advanced.
 If the number of away goals was equal in both games, the match was decided by extra time and a penalty shootout, if necessary.

 Preliminary Tournament

 First Preliminary Round

 Games were played on August 27, 2006.